abiatarfestus/quote-invoice/to-do.md

 - [ ] Add on_delete restrictions
 - [ ] Where to calculate Tax?/ Add VAT to Product table
 - [ ] Prefix for invoice/quote number (add it to settings)
+- [ ] Change some if statements to asserts